audioburst-labs/AudioburstPlayer-iOS/README.md

 - Xcode 11

 ## Get Started

-This guide is a quick start to add AudioburstPlayer to an iOS app.
-You can use [CocoaPods](http://cocoapods.org/) to install [AudioburstPlayer](https://cocoapods.org/pods/AudioburstPlayer).
-The AudioburstPlayerDemo application is a showcase of the AudioburstPlayer.
+This guide is a quick walkthrough to add AudioburstPlayer to an iOS app.
+[AudioburstPlayer](https://cocoapods.org/pods/AudioburstPlayer) can be installed using [CocoaPods](http://cocoapods.org/).
+The AudioburstPlayerDemo application showcases all features of the AudioburstPlayer.

 ## Prerequisites

 ### Audioburst API key
-Your application needs an **application key** (check [Audioburst Studio site](https://studio.audioburst.com/) to obtain the key).
-Also you need to provide **experience id** that represents customized playlist settings (check [Audioburst Studio site](https://studio.audioburst.com/) to obtain the id)
+The application requires an application key and experience ID, both of which can be obtained via [Audioburst Publishers](https://studio.audioburst.com/).
+The experience ID is a unique identifier for the customized playlist topics chosen during the setup process in Audioburst Publishers.

 ## Add AudioburstPlayer to your app